Bleeding Gums After a Dental Cleaning

 Gingivitis

 One of the primary causes of bleeding gums after a dental cleaning is gingivitis.
-This is the earliest stage of gum disease, often characterized by inflammation of the gums due to plaque buildup.
+This is the earliest stage of gum disease, often characterized by inflammation of the gums because of plaque buildup.
 During a cleaning, your dentist or dental hygienist removes this plaque and tartar from your teeth and gums.
-This process can cause the already inflamed gums to bleed, especially if they are sensitive.
+This process can cause the already inflamed gums to bleed, especially if they’re sensitive.

 Sensitivity